Spotting at Munich Airport

 There are two parallel runways at Munich.
 Plans for a third runway have recently been put on hold.

 Airlines serve Munich from all over Europe, with a dominance by Lufthansa and its partners.
 There are also links to the Far East, Middle East and North America on a daily basis.
-Airlines such as Thai, Qatar Airways, Volotea, S7 Airlines, and Monarch Airlines are of interest in Summer 2012.
+Airlines such as Thai, Qatar Airways, Volotea, S7 Airlines, and Mahan Air are of interest.

 This file is licensed under the Creative Commons Attribution-Share Alike 3.0 Germany license.